College of Science and Health > Academics > Mathematical Sciences > Graduate Programs > Mathematics for Teaching (MS) > Admission Requirements

-The Master's program in Mathematics for Teaching welcomes both current teachers and career-changers, regardless of whether or not they were mathematics majors as undergraduates.
-To be eligible for admission, applicants need only hold a Bachelor's degree from an accredited college or university.
-Applicants who were not undergraduate mathematics majors should contact the graduate program director
+The master's program in Mathematics for Teaching welcomes both current teachers and career-changers, regardless of whether or not they were mathematics majors as undergraduates.
+To be eligible for admission, applicants need only hold a bachelor's degree from an accredited college or university.
+Applicants who were not undergraduate mathematics majors or minors or math education majors should contact the graduate program director

 Detailed application instructions are posted on the CSH Graduate Admissions page.

 If you are uncertain about your mathematics background, you are welcome to take a

 If you need assistance to complete your application and/or have questions, contact the CSH Graduate Admission office at

 (773) 325-7315 or